Table of Contents[Hide][Show]

 - 20-30 drops of essential oils

 Carefully melt first 3 ingredients on a double boiler on the stove, then add 20-30 drops essential oils.
 Stir, then pour into sterilized jars.
 Adjust the amount of beeswax for a firmer or softer lotion.
-Try nourishing oils like lavender, chamomile, citrus, and myrrh.
+Try nourishing oils like lavender, chamomile herbal, citrus, and myrrh.

 Women around the world apply toxic, synthetic ingredients to their face, including around mucous-membrane eyes and mouths, daily.
 These chemicals get blinked into eyes, seeped into pores, and accidentally licked into mouths.
 Some of these chemicals bioaccumulate in the body, making a lifetime of makeup use a problem.

 Want to make sure the ingredients in your makeup are safe?

 The first stop is the EWG database to identify products that are made without toxic chemicals, fragrances, and preservatives.
 You may find a natural brand you like or perhaps you’re already using makeup deemed safe.